darkhz/prlmk/README.md

 > CONFIG_ANDROID_SIMPLE_LMK=n

- Do not disable the oom killer.

  - Enable the following in the defconfig:
- > CONFIG_PROCESS_RECLAIM=y

- > CONFIG_ANDROID_PR_KILL=y
+ > CONFIG_PRLMK=y

-- Make sure ZRAM/SWAP is enabled, otherwise you may encounter serious problems when using the driver.A ZRAM disksize/SWAP size of 1GB or higher is preferred.
+- Make sure ZRAM/SWAP is enabled, otherwise you may encounter serious problems when using the driver.
+  A ZRAM disksize/SWAP size of 1GB or higher is preferred.

-- Apply all the process_reclaim commits from the branch that correlates to your kernel version and compile.
+- Apply all the process_reclaim and prlmk commits from the branch that correlates to your kernel version and compile.

 # objective